 You can apply for attendance allowance by filling out the AA1A form compiled by the Department for Work & Pensions (DWP).

 By phone: call the attendance allowance helpline (Monday to Friday 8am to 6pm) on 0345 605 6055 to request a claim form.
-You can also use the 0845 code to call this number.
+You can also use the 0845 code to call this number, though you may be charged more for the call.
 Check with your phone company which code is cheaper for you.

 Online: download and print a paper copy of the form here or fill out an interactive copy online here.
-The interactive form only means that you can fill it in online; once it is completed, it needs to be printed, signed and sent to the address at the foot of the form.
+It's worth noting that this is a long form and will take some time to fill in.
+The interactive form only means that you can fill it in online; once it's completed, it needs to be printed, signed and sent to the address at the top of the form.
 See also our advice below for filling in the attendance allowance form.

 Terminal illness: special rules

-If your relative has a terminal illness, and is not expected to live longer than six months, there are ‘special rules’ to ensure that they can get attendance allowance more quickly than the usual 40 working days to process the claim.
+If your relative has a terminal illness, and is not expected to live longer than six months, there are ‘special rules’ (see below) to ensure that they can get attendance allowance more quickly than the usual 40 working days to process the claim.
+Claims made under these rules should be handled within 8 working days.

 If applying for ‘special rules’, you must include a DS1500 form with the attendance allowance application.
-These forms can only be given by a GP or consultant.
-You can apply for attendance allowance on behalf of your relative without their permission.
+These forms can only be completed by a GP or consultant.
+You can apply for attendance allowance under 'special rules' on behalf of your relative without their permission.
 The letter about the money awarded won’t mention ‘special rules’.

 How to fill in the attendance allowance form